We made some mirror-image string prints with the toddler art group yesterday.

 I really love how these string prints look, though.
 I want to say elegant and ethereal, but perhaps that’s going overboard.

-I’d like to play around with this process myself and I bet Maia would enjoy it as well.
+I’d like to play around with this string printing process myself and I bet Maia would enjoy it as well.
 Perhaps we’ll give this activity a try as a family soon…

-Here are some other art activities we’ve done with string:
+Here are some more string art activities we’ve done ::